 Tucked behind Wat Polanka, Maison Polanka is a collection of stylish suites spread though two wonderful wooden villas.
 The villas were once a private home and they sit within luminous tropical gardens that are filled with glorious plants, birds and butterflies.
 The gardens are also home to a cool shimmering pool, a perfect respite from the heat.

 The property is very well located, sitting close by to a leafy riverbed it's just minutes from the local markets as well as Wat Polanka, a fantastic 12th century Angkorian temple.
-The main Angkor Archaeological park and the center of Siem Reap are also easily reached by car or by one of the complimentary vintage bicycles.
+The main Angkor Archaeological park and the centre of Siem Reap are also easily reached by car or by one of the complimentary vintage bicycles.

 The two villas, The Khmer House and The Maison, accommodate up to ten adults and four children in total.
 The refined, stylish and well appointed rooms can be booked separately, but for bigger groups the entire hotel can booked privately as well.
 We feel the accommodation is great for both couples and families wanting something calm and peaceful.

 Eating at Maison Polanka is a very relaxed affair; breakfasts and lunches can be enjoyed at a leisurely pace and at any time.
 Dinners are more romantic and lit by candles.
 Everything at the property is very low-key but attention to detail certainly hasn't been overlooked.

 Maison Polanka feels very much like a sanctuary; it's tasteful, stylish and incredibly welcoming and we feel it's a great addition to what's on offer in and around Siem Reap.